hybridgroup/yzma/README.md

 | macOS   | arm64        | Metal                           |
 | Windows | amd64        | CUDA, Vulkan, HIP, SYCL, OpenCL |

+Whenever there is a new release of `llama.cpp`, the tests for `yzma` are run automatically.
+This helps us stay up to date with the latest code and models.

 ## Benchmarks

 Want to see some benchmarks?
 Take a look at the [BENCHMARKS.md](./BENCHMARKS.md) document.